 The Learning Center, devoted to students helping students, includes the Resource Center and the Student Mentoring Program.
-It is on the second floor of the University College (UC), which is located in the old library building.
+It is on the second floor of the University College (UC) building.

 Supplemental Instruction Program

 The Supplemental Instruction Program provides a collaborative environment, one that builds community and strengthens academic skills.
 Mentors-students who have successfully completed a course and are now helping others-work with groups free of charge to improve students' understanding of difficult material in courses such as psychology, math, economics, chemistry, and biology.
 In addition, mentors share study skills and test-taking techniques.
 For more information, contact the Learning Center at (317) 274-4818.